tinkerlev/Cybersecurity-Portfolio/ClickHouse Cloud XSS Testing/README.md

 1. **`README.md`**: The document you're reading now.
 It provides an overview of the project and guidance on navigating the folder.
 2. **`payloads.txt`**: Contains the XSS payloads crafted and used during the testing process, along with explanations of their usage and behavior.
 3. **`report.txt`**: A detailed report summarizing the findings, the business impact, and recommendations for mitigation.
-4. **`screenshots/`**: A collection of screenshots that provide visual evidence of the identified vulnerabilities and their execution.

 ---

 ## 🚀 Getting Started